 High levels of fasting triglycerides in the blood plasma are associated with an increased risk for cardiovascular disease and problem with the body’s heart systems.
 This is often a measure that is used by general practitioners to give an indication of the health of the cardiovascular system.

 In 2022, a major double blind, randomized, placebo-controlled trial with over 500 participants published in JAMA Network Open, which showed that krill oil significantly reduced fasting triglycerides by 33.5% from baseline after 26 weeks (placebo corrected 12.7%).
-You can read more about the study here.
+Read more about the study.

 This study builds on previous studies that show similar effects such as Berge et al in 2014 showed that krill oil significantly reduced fasting triglycerides over a period of 12 weeks.